FAQs about Longford Striders RunTogether Coventry

 All under-18s are covered by the England Athletics Child Safeguarding Policy.

 All sessions are delivered by qualified leaders who hold an England Athletics coaching licence or the appropriate Run Leader qualification.
-This ensures sessions are delivered safely, professionally and in line with national standards.

 Do I need to be fast to join a session?